brglackin/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)

-To find the interval withe the largest average steps count, we use the which.max function:
+To find the interval with the largest average steps count, the which.max function was used to retrieve its index in the data frame:

 ```r